Virginia girl's shocking shooting death leads to arrest of teen suspect

 The suspect has been charged with second-degree murder

-A juvenile suspect was reportedly arrested Saturday afternoon following a manhunt connected to the shocking fatal shooting of a Virginia middle school student.
+A juvenile suspect was reportedly arrested Saturday afternoon following a manhunt connected to the fatal shooting of a Virginia middle school student.

-Lucia Bremer was shot multiple times on Friday, forcing a nearby high school in Henrico County, Virginia, to be placed on a temporary lockdown.
+Lucia Bremer was shot multiple times on Friday, forcing a nearby high school in Henrico County, Va., to be placed on a temporary lockdown.

-The eighth grader was taken to a hospital where she died of her wounds, the Richmond Times-Dispacth reported.
+The eighth-grader was taken to a hospital where she died of her wounds, the Richmond Times-Dispatch reported.
 The suspect was reportedly last seen fleeing the shooting before the manhunt began.

 The suspect, who has not been identified because of his age, was taken into custody at a home about a half-mile from where the shooting happened, according to the Henrico Citizen.